amacleod1417/Hotel__Echo/README.md

 INSTALLATION

 Export unleashe_hotel.sql to database.
-Username, password and database name can be find in auth.php file inside the HotelB and HotelB/admin folders.
+Username, password and database name can be find in auth.php file inside the HotelEcho and HotelEcho/admin folders.
 ADMIN PAGE

 Username: demo , password: demo